EduPapersKe/.github/profile/README.md

 The primary aim of EduPapers is to democratize access to education by providing a free and centralized hub for educational resources.
 The long-term goal is to empower students by equipping them with the tools and materials needed to succeed academically.

 ### Getting Involved
-I welcome anyone who shares this vision to join this community.
+We welcome anyone who shares this vision to join this community.
 Here's how you can contribute:

  - **Developers:** Help build the web and mobile app interface for the platform.
  - **Content Creators:** Upload your educational resources (notes, tests, past papers) to share with others.